This 2 week tour will allow you to experience some of the best walking and scenic sites in all of the UK.

 - A visit to Bibury, a village with the most photographed buildings in the Cotswolds, Arlington Row

-Day 1 Arrive at Charingworth Manor Hotel for the first of four nights.
-Following a light lunch, take a short walk to enjoy your first experience of the peace and tranquility of the area.
+Day 9 After your rendezvous with the group, you'll take a short walk to enjoy your first experience of the peace and tranquility of the area.
 Dinner awaits you on your return to the hotel.
-(D) 4 miles
+(B D) 4 miles

 (B, L, D) 6 miles